privacygmail cleanupemail security

 • Regular third-party security audits

-3. Read the actual privacy policy completely
+3. Actually read the privacy policy

 • Look specifically for data selling clauses